 We conducted Pearson's correlations to examine the associations between the six measures of interest: perceived apology, affective empathy, forgiving, conciliatory motivation, avoidance, and revenge motivation.

-We did not replicate the full three nested structural equation models (SEM) used in the original article in our study.
-There are limitations in the original article’s attempt to establish a causal mediation relationship using SEM (Rohrer et al., 2022), and requires more careful designs and much larger samples than originally employed.
+We did not replicate the full three nested structural equation models (SEM) used in the target article in our study.
+There are limitations in the target article’s attempt to establish a causal mediation relationship using SEM (Rohrer et al., 2022), and requires more careful designs and much larger samples than originally employed.
 Instead, our extensions aimed to manipulate empathy to test causality directly, and flagged the target’s mediation analysis in the control condition as an exploratory analysis, and not core to assessing the target’s claims or replicability.

 We employed Diedenhofen and Musch (2015)’s “cocor” R package for correlation comparisons.
 The “cocor” R package is powerful and comprehensive since it compares overlapping correlations from dependent groups with up to 10 commonly used approaches (i.e., Dunn & Clark, 1969; Hendrickson et al., 1959; Hittner et al., 2003; Hotelling, 1940; Meng, 1992; Olkin, 1967; Pearson & Filon, 1898; Steiger, 1980; Williams, 1959; Zou, 2007).
 These would be conducted as exploratory analyses for addressing Hypothesis 2c.